Is Simple Uniform Sampling Effective for Center-Based Clustering with Outliers: When and Why?: -Median/Means clustering with outliers

 Before proving Theorem~\ref{the-km2}, we introduce the following lemmas first.
 Suppose the $k$ clusters of $S$ obtained in Step (2) of Algorithm~\ref{alg-km2} are $S_1, S_2, \cdots, S_k$, and thus the inliers $S_{\mathtt{in}}=\cup^k_{j=1}S_j$.
-Similar to Section~\ref{sec-proof-km}, below we always assume that the events described in Lemma~\ref{lem-imp1}, Lemma~\ref{lem-imp2}, and Lemma~\ref{lem-km-sample3} all occur, so that we do not need to repeatedly state the success probabilities.
+Similar to the proof of Theorem~\ref{the-km}, below we always assume that the events described in Lemma~\ref{lem-imp1}, Lemma~\ref{lem-imp2}, and Lemma~\ref{lem-km-sample2} all occur, so that we do not need to repeatedly state the success probabilities.

-\begin{lemma} $\frac{|C^*_j|}{|C^*_j\cap S_{\mathtt{in}}|}\leq \frac{n}{|S|}\frac{t}{(t-1)(1-\delta)}$ for each $1\leq j\leq k$. \end{lemma} \begin{proof} Since $z'=\frac{1}{\eta}\frac{\epsilon_2}{k}|S|$ and $|S\cap C^*_j|\geq (1-\delta)\frac{|C^*_j|}{n}|S|$ for each $1\leq j\leq k$ (by Lemma~\ref{lem-imp1}), we have
+\begin{lemma} $\frac{|C^*_j|}{|C^*_j\cap S_{\mathtt{in}}|}\leq \frac{n}{|S|}\frac{t}{(t-1)(1-\delta)}$ for each $1\leq j\leq k$. \end{lemma} \begin{proof} Since $\hat{z}=\frac{1}{\eta}\frac{\epsilon_2}{k}|S|$ and $|S\cap C^*_j|\geq (1-\delta)\frac{|C^*_j|}{n}|S|$ for each $1\leq j\leq k$ (by Lemma~\ref{lem-imp1}), we have

 where the last inequality comes from $|C^*_j|\geq \frac{\epsilon_1}{k}n$.
 Thus $\frac{|C^*_j|}{|C^*_j\cap S_{\mathtt{in}}|}\leq \frac{n}{|S|}\frac{t}{(t-1)(1-\delta)}$. \end{proof}